 Harmonic Activity is a type of surprise function for harmonic changes.
-A change from F major to Bb major contains much less harmonic activity than a change from F major to Db minor simply because the former two keys have a much closer tonal relationship to one another.
+A change from F major to Bb major contains much less harmonic activity than a change from F major to Db minor simply because F major and Bb major have a much closer tonal relationship to one another.

-Tonal Clarity looks at how strongly the Basic Key is supported by the notes used: root and fifth of the Basic Key are very clear, whereas the major third in a minor key lowers the clarity quite a bit - as, overall, chromatic alterations lead to a further loss of tonal clarity.
+Tonal Clarity looks at how strongly the Basic Key is supported by the notes used: root and fifth of the Basic Key are very clear, whereas the major third in a minor key lowers the clarity quite a bit - as, overall, chromatics in melodies and chords lead to a loss of tonal clarity.

-For more on harmony and "Harmony", the module that encapsulates the harmonic abilities of T^2 and its collaboration with the harmonic Listener-parameters, see the chapter on Harmony in this manual.
-Harmony will probably be completed by the end of 2015.
+For more on harmony and "Harmony", the module that encapsulates the harmonic abilities of T^2 and its collaboration with the harmonic Listener-parameters mentioned here, see the chapter on Harmony in this manual.